 Image Source: brooklynbased.com

 Their most recent work, the robotic church (above), is an installation and performance series featuring 35 computer-controlled sculptures, each with their own unique ability.

 7. Tony Swatton – Blacksmith

-When people still carried swords, you would need someone capable to make sure that your weapon is always looked after.
+When people still carry swords, you would need someone capable of making sure that your weapon is always looked after.
 This would be a blacksmith.
 Meet Tony Swatton, a modern day blacksmith.

 Tony is famous for his youtube show, Man at Arms, in which he creates life-sized replicas of weapons from pop culture.
 That’s anything from Batman’s Batarang to a Halo Energy Sword.
 Whatever work he does, Tony’s fiery passion comes through in his craftsmanship and attention to detail.

 As a foley artist, Gary Hecker’s task is no easy one.
 He creates the sounds in post-production that help aid in the sound design of a film.
 After all, what would Star Wars be without the buzzing sound effect of the lightsaber?
 I bet you can hear the clash lightsabers make in this image below.
 You can thank (or blame) foley artists for that.

 Hecker has worked on The Empire Strikes Back and Pacific Rim among other movies.
 The tools that he uses to create the sound that he needs range from sand, spatula, to actual swords.